PrachiSharma6/Learning/JAVASCRIPT.md

 The getElementsByClassName() and getElementsByTagName() methods return a live HTMLCollection.
 The querySelectorAll() method returns a static NodeList.
 The childNodes property returns a live NodeList.
+Prototype –
+Prototypes are the mechanism by which JavaScript objects inherit property and methods from one another.
+Every object in JavaScript has a built-in property, which is called its prototype.
+The prototype is itself an object, so the prototype will have its own prototype, making what's called a prototype chain.
+The chain ends when we reach a prototype that has null for its own prototype.
+Prototype Inheritance
+All JavaScript objects inherit properties and methods from a prototype:
+•	Date objects inherit from Date.prototype
+•	Array objects inherit from Array.prototype
+•	Person objects inherit from Person.prototype
+The Object.prototype is on the top of the prototype inheritance chain:
+Date objects, Array objects, and Person objects inherit from Object.prototype.

 BOM –
 The Browser Object Model (BOM) allows JavaScript to "talk to" the browser.
 The window object is supported by all browsers.
 It represents the browser's window.